 Three Londoners hit up six casinos and made at least £200,000 by using a miniature camera.
 The camera was placed up the sleeve of one of the crooks film the cards as they were dealt and then the film was transferred to the others in a van outside.

 The film was watched in slow motion to determine who had what card, and then the information was delivered by tiny earpiece to the player inside the casino, who used the information to win the money.

 However, unlike the laser scam above these men were caught and charged.

-Regardless of the tightening of security procedures in casinos today, it is still manageable to hold up even the most famous casinos.
+Despite tightened security procedures today, it is still possible to hold up even the most famous casinos.
+That said, we absolutely don’t advise it!
 The robberies below are two of the greatest casino heists of recent times.

 In late 2013, 15 men were arrested after they tried to rob Emperors Palace Casino in Johannesburg.
 In fact, the police were tipped off about the armed robbery from someone inside the casino.

-It is unknown how much money the crooks tried to take but the incident resulting in a huge shoot off between the police and the robbers inside.
+It is unknown how much money the crooks tried to take.
+However, the incident resulted in a huge shoot-out between the police and the robbers inside.

 Check out the footage from the heist below!

-The thief collaborated with a well known overseas gambler, who played a VIP card game while the others fed him tips on how and when to bet.
-The gambler left with the astonishing $32 million after just eight hands.
+The thief collaborated with a well-known overseas gambler.
+He played a VIP card game while his accomplice fed him tips on how and when to bet.
+In this way, the gambler left with an astonishing $32 million after just eight hands.

-Casino officials after suspecting something was wrong discovered the crime and the high roller received a life time ban from the casino and had to return the money.
+Casino officials suspected something was wrong.
+They discovered the crime and the high roller received a lifetime ban from the casino.
+Naturally, he also had to return the money.